The Short Version

 Teacher-Librarian

-Library services, whole-school reading culture, instructional support, and the persistent conviction that every student deserves access to texts that matter.
+Library services, whole-school reading culture, instructional support, and the persistent conviction that every student deserves access to texts that matter and making the systems behind them visible.

 MET graduate (UBC).
-Working at the intersection of critical pedagogy, new materialism, platform studies, and media ecology.
-Thinkers who keep showing up: Barad, McLuhan, Latour, Kress, Bourdieu, Fairclough.
+Thinking about the intersections of critical pedagogy, new materialism, platform studies, and media ecology.
+Thinkers who keep showing up: Barad, McLuhan, Latour, Kress, Bourdieu, The New London Group

 Mr. Sharksey